Troubleshooting pesky water-based adhesive issues

 - Change your stock or your adhesive entirely.
 Start from scratch.

-Excessive penetration or holdout
+Excessive Penetration or Holdout

 Excessive penetration or holdout can be the result of either: